Here is a list of gift items to help the gamer in your life organize their games better, leading to less space required and quicker startup time.

 Individual Component Storage

 Sometimes you don’t need a huge storage container that holds ALL THE THINGS.
-Often you are better off with something smaller that can hold each individual component or each player’s set of pieces separately.
-There are a bunch of options for small plastic containers and I usually pick mine up at Dollerama but Amazon has some nice large sets.
+Often you are better off with something smaller that can hold individual components or each player’s set of pieces separately.
+There are a bunch of options for small plastic containers and I usually pick mine up at the dollar store but Amazon has some nice large sets.
 Like this set of 30 round mini containers or this set of 12 rectangular ones.
 I also stumbled across these metal Altoid style containers that I thought would be great for game components.
 I have a friend that loves the Bitty Box which locks shut and can stack.
 There are also these Connect-A-Box sets that come in three sizes and attach to each other, basically turning your individual component storage into a full box insert.

 The (not so) Humble Baggie

 You can’t discredit the humble baggie.
 In many cases, a set of baggies is all you need to sort and store your latest game.
-It’s great to see that many manufacturers are now including baggies in their games and that’s awesome.
+It’s great to see that many manufacturers are now including plastic baggies in their games.
 You can get 1000 and 2000 packs of bags ranging from 1″x1″ to 4″x6″ on Amazon for under $20, or just go to your local dollar store.
-Or how about kicking it up to the next level and getting colour coded bags designed for holding game components.
+How about kicking it up to the next level and getting colour coded bags designed for holding game components?
 Board Game Storage offers just that.
 I backed their Kickstarter and was very happy with what I got.
 Now the yellow player’s components go in the yellow bag and the forest tiles go in the green bag, etc.

 Game Specific Storage Upgrades

-There are a growing number of people producing very specific storage solutions, solutions for a specific game.
-Like these Petri dish containers for Pandemic.
-Or these very cool drawstring bags specifically made for Castles of Burgundy.
+There are a growing number of people out there producing very specific storage solutions for specific games.
+Like these Petri dish containers for Pandemic, or these very cool drawstring bags specifically made for Castles of Burgundy.
 Also take a look at these Vintage Suitcase Storage Containers for Ticket To Ride and these Shadows of Brimstone Token Holders.
 If a game is popular enough someone has probably made some form of custom storage solution for it.